webOSArchive/webos-common/README.md

 ### updater-model.js

-This is a model you can use to support automatic update notifications in your app.
+This is a model that implements almost everything you need to include an automatic updater in your app.

 ### system-model.js